SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/qualys-vmdr-source.md

 - The `openPortListData` key only contains information about ports open since the last time computer asset was ingested instead of listing all open port history from all time.
 - The `softwareListData` is reduced down from the full details to simply a list/array of software names using the full name.

+### How can I differentiate between data types collected?

+The Qualys VMDR C2C collects all data using JSON as the format.
+It will add an additional key to your data called `LogType` with the values of `vulnerabilityLogs`, `knowledgeBaseLogs` and `assetInventory`.
+This allows you to easily filter between them in your search queries.